 Tell them because Jesus is superior in character; infinite in his wisdom; divine in his nature; perfect in His knowledge; complete in his power; pure in his lineage; righteous in his personality; merciful in his deliberation; just in all of his ruling; matchless in his superiority; bountiful in his blessings; glorious in his splendour; incomparable in his reasoning; immaculate in his birth; unmatched in his resurrection; and that He is from everlasting to everlasting.
 You tell them that you worship the King of kings and the Lord of lords, the only righteous King who gives is righteousness to his subjects, and that one day you are going to reign and rule with Him forever.
 For this reason is why I can stand in awe of Him and celebrate Palm Sunday.

 His name is Jesus!
 He is the King of Glory.
 The Lord of hosts.
 The Lord strong and mighty, the Lord mighty in battle.
+The One who walked on water and spoke His Peace into the angry tide.
+The Only Light on the Shore, the Only Hope in the Storm.
 The Lion and the Lamb.
-The One who walked on water and spoke His peace into the angry tide.
 The Chief Cornerstone.
-The King of my heart.
+He is the King of my heart.
 Christ Alone.